Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Materials and Methods

 where \(\textbf{d}_{ij}\) represents the translation vector between an arbitrary point on \({}^1\mathbf{l}_{i}(\eta)\) and a point on \({}^2\mathbf{l}_{j}(\gamma)\).
 Thus, the size (norm) of \(\textbf{d}_{ij}\) estimates the Euclidean distance (length of the common normal) between the two links of the two robots for a given pair \((\eta,\gamma)\).
 To obtain the minimum distance between the two robot links, the squared distance function \(\psi\) was analytically derived, differentiated using the chain differentiation rule, and solved for its roots in terms of \((\eta,\gamma)\):

 These derivatives allow optimization of \(\eta\) and \(\gamma\) to achieve the minimum distance.
 This process was repeated for all arm configurations of the robots to identify where and between which links the minimum distance occurs, providing a detailed analysis of the collision-free zones and possible interference regions.
 The optimal \(\eta\) and \(\gamma\) values, obtained by solving the derivative equations, were then substituted back into the link equations to calculate the minimum distance.
-If this minimum distance was found to be less than 0.2~m, a collision was detected.
+If this minimum distance was found to be less than 0.2~m, an early collision warning was triggered, consistent with the threshold rationale described in Section~\ref{Performance Metrics}.
 This hybrid approach offers several advantages.
 The use of Bézier curves simplifies the collision detection process, avoiding the computational complexity associated with traditional 3D solid geometry models.
 At the same time, the DH convention ensures precise computation of actuator positions, which is fundamental to accurate collision analysis.
 Together, these methods provide a robust framework for real-time collision detection in dynamic environments where robotic arms frequently change configurations and operate nearby.
 Using this approach, the system ensures high efficiency and reliability, making it suitable for complex robotic applications.
+The linear Bézier representation was adopted as a deliberate modeling choice rather than a coarse approximation.
+Each Kinova Gen3 link is a slender, approximately straight segment connecting two consecutive rotational joints, so a straight line abstraction captures the dominant geometry of the manipulator while reducing the inter link minimum distance problem to a closed form line segment to line segment problem whose gradient is obtained in closed form (Eqs.~\ref{eq:psi} and~\ref{eq:gradpsi}).
+This is essential both for generating the large simulation dataset efficiently and for supporting real time inference within the warning layer.
+The tradeoff is that the physical cross sectional radius of the arms (approximately 75~mm) and the curvature of non-cylindrical link geometries are not explicitly modeled, so the reported distances correspond to axis to axis clearance between idealized line segments rather than to true surface to surface separation.
+This introduces a systematic offset in configurations where the arms are bulkier or more curved than the line segment approximation assumes and should be considered when interpreting the analytical model in complex geometries.